Phone: +1 (207) 594-0429

 Biography

-Governor Janet Mills appointed Patrick William Polky as the Sheriff of Knox County on July 28, 2022, filling the remainder of the former Sheriff's term.
-He ran for the office that same year and was elected in November 2022.
-He took office on January 1, 2023.
-He is committed to providing the communities of Knox County with the best services possible and hopes to be reelected in November 2026.
+Governor Janet Mills appointed Patrick William Polky as the Sheriff of Knox County on July 28, 2022, filling the remainder of the former sheriff's term.
+He ran for office that same year, was elected in November, and took office as the elected sheriff on January 1, 2023.
+He is committed to providing the communities of Knox County with quality law enforcement, corrections, and civil process services and hopes to be reelected in November 2026.

-In 2014, life events halted Patrick's collegiate studies, and he returned to law enforcement with the Knox County Sheriff's Office.
-He was hired as a Contract Patrol Deputy for the island of North Haven.
+In 2014, life events halted Patrick's collegiate studies.
+He returned to law enforcement with the Knox County Sheriff's Office, hired as a Contract Patrol Deputy for the island of North Haven that same year.
 In 2015, he accepted a full-time Rural Patrol Deputy position, and within less than a year, he was promoted to Patrol Supervisor.
 In 2017, he was promoted to Patrol Administrator, and in 2019, Sheriff Tim Carroll appointed him Chief Deputy.
-He holds current certification from the Maine Criminal Justice Academy (MCJA) as a Law Enforcement Officer, Corrections Officer, and Law Enforcement and Corrections Instructor.

-Other than leadership, Patrick's focus and specialty within law enforcement was impaired driving enforcement.
+In addition to leadership, Patrick's focus and specialty within law enforcement has been impaired driving enforcement.
 He was certified by the International Association of Chiefs of Police as a Drug Recognition Expert (DRE) from 2005 to 2018.
 He was an instructor for the State of Maine DRE program and a co-lead instructor of the MCJA Impaired Driving Enforcement Program.
-He remains certified as an instructor and currently specializes in leadership development.

-Patrick is retired from the military, with over 21 years of combined service.
-After his discharge from active service in 1998, he re-entered military service in 1999 with the Maine Army National Guard as a Technical Engineer.
-During his service, he was promoted and assigned to several positions, including Squad Leader, Detachment Non-commissioned Officer, Platoon Sergeant, Support Operations Non-commissioned Officer, and First Sergeant.
+In addition to his active service with the U.S. Army, Patrick served in the Maine Army National Guard and retired with over 21 years of combined service.
+He re-enlisted in 1999 with the Maine Army National Guard and served in various job specialties, such as Technical Engineering, Logistics Management, and Security Forces.
+He was also promoted several times, including roles such as Squad Leader, Detachment Non-commissioned Officer, Platoon Sergeant, and First Sergeant.
 He served in two combat deployments in support of Operation Enduring Freedom, the first in 2006 and the second in 2010.

-Patrick has been recognized several times throughout his law enforcement career for exemplary service and performance, most notably for his life-saving measures during a critical incident in 2016.
-He was recognized for exemplary service several times throughout his military career, receiving awards including the Bronze Star Medal, Meritorious Service Medal, Joint Services Achievement Medal, Army Commendation Medal, and the Distinguished Order of Saint Martin.
+Patrick has been recognized several times throughout his law enforcement and military careers for exemplary service and performance.
+Most notably, he is the recipient of the Bronze Star Medal, Meritorious Service Medal, Law Enforcement Life Saving Award, Joint Services Achievement Medal, Army Commendation Medal, and Distinguished Order of Saint Martin.

 Sheriff Selection, Qualifications and Duties